pcjdhhhh/TimeFM-Cluster/README.md

-# TimeFM-Cluster: A Framework for Time Series Clustering via Foundation Models}
+# Can Foundation Models Help With Time Series Clustering?
-This repository is the official implementation of [TimeFM-Cluster: A Framework for Time Series Clustering via Foundation Models}] (Under Review)
+This repository is the official implementation of [Can Foundation Models Help With Time Series Clustering?]
+(Under Review)

 ## The overall execution process of applying the TimeFM-Cluster algorithm to time series clustering.